Solanum chilense: Description

-Solanum chilense is a robust, perennial, herbaceous plant that at first grows erect, later lying.
-It reaches up to 1 m high; its foliage reaches a similar diameter.
-It is found on rocky sites.
+Vegetative characteristics

+Solanum chilense is an erect or decumbent, perennial, 0.5–1.5 m tall, and 1–4 m wide herb with a woody base.
 The grayish stems become woody at the base and reach a diameter of 8 to 12 mm.
 The dense, velvety coat consists of white, single row, non-glandular trichomes up to 0.5 mm in length and occasional short-row, glandular trichomes with four or achtzelligen heads.

 The sympodial units have two (rarely three) leaves.
 The internodes are 1–2 (rarely 5) cm long.
 The leaves are broken imparipinnate, (often only 5 to) 7 to 13 (rarely to 20) cm long and (rarely 2) 2.5 to 6.5 (rarely to 10) cm wide.
 They are greyish green.
 The coat is similar to the stem, but with less glandular trichomes.

 The sheath consists of five to seven pairs of bulk leaves which are narrowly elliptical in shape, a broad-pointed to pointed tip, and inclined to appear sessile.

-Leaves

-Between the upper and lower parts of the leaves, there is no appreciable difference in size.
-They reach a length of 1.2 to 3.5 cm and a width of 0.5 to 1.3 cm.
-The front part of the leaf is longer and narrower in proportion to the side and then 2 to 4 cm long and 0.7 to 2.5 cm wide.

-The leaves are often part of the second order from the largest side of leaves and are 0.2 to 0.4 cm long and 0.05 to 0.2 cm wide.
-The base of the leaf stalks down.
-Between the main part of the profile, leaves are usually in two pairs about 10 to 20 inserted part flakes.
-They are 0.2 to 0.5 cm long and 0.1 to 0.3 cm wide.
-Alongside sheets are pronounced at most nodes, 0.5 to 0.9 cm long and 0.4 to 1.2 cm wide.
+Generative characteristics

+The often terminal, 10–12-flowered inflorescence bears pedicellate, yellow, self-incompatible flowers with 5 petals.
+The anther tube is straight.
+The stigma is capitate.
+The globose, 1 cm wide, green, inedible fruits have white hairs.

+Cytology

+It is a diploid species.
+The chromosome count is n = 12.

+Taxonomy

+It was first described as Lycopersicum chilense by Michel Félix Dunal in 1852.
+It was placed into the genus Solanum as Solanum chilense by Karl Friedrich Reiche in 1910.
+It is placed into the section Solanum sect.
+Lycopersicon.

+Etymology

+The specific epithet chilense means from Chile.

-Distribution and ecology
+Distribution and habitat

-The species occurs on the western slopes of the Tacna region of the Andes in southern Peru to northern Chile.
-They grow in extremely dry, rocky areas and in coastal deserts from sea level to up to 3000 m.
+It is native to northern Chile, Galápagos, and Peru at altitudes of 0–3300 m above sea level.
+It is adapted to the harsh environmental conditions and salinity of the Atacama Desert.
+They grow in extremely dry, rocky areas and in coastal deserts.
 The flowers and fruits appear consistently throughout the year, but there is a noticeable increase in flowering between September and October.

+Conservation

+The IUCN conservation status is Least Concern (LC).

+Use

+It is used in plant breeding because it is resistant to disease, drought, salt, and cold.